 |Dissipative||At a controlled speed.
 Fast but Slower than Conductive||Medium Resistance||10^6 - 10^ 10||Yes

 |Insulative||Slow or No Movement||High Resistance||10^11 - 10^ 12||No

 The following ranges and definitions are found in ESD Association

 How to Measure Surface Resistivity

 is an easy to use tester for measuring surface resistivity.
-This SRM200 uses parallel electrodes and concentric rings to accurately measure RTT, RTG, or resistivity for periodic verification, factory audits or test lab evaluation of product.
+This SRM200 uses parallel electrodes on the back of the meter to accurately measure RTT, RTG, or resistivity for periodic verification, factory audits or test lab evaluation of a product.